TUDelft-PRIME-Books/Linear-Algebra/Chapter2/SolutionSets.md

 :::{figure} Images/Fig-SolSet-TwoLinesinR3.svg
 :name: Fig:SolSet:TwoLinesinR3

-The solution set for the two systems of equations from {prf:ref}`Example:SolSet:TwoLinesinR3` and  {prf:ref}`Example:SolSet:TwoLinesinR3b`.
+The solution sets for the two systems of equations from {prf:ref}`Example:SolSet:TwoLinesinR3` and  {prf:ref}`Example:SolSet:TwoLinesinR3b`.
 In blue we see the solution set of the original system {eq}`Eq:SolSet:HomSys2D`, in green that of the system with the non-zero right hand side {eq}`Eq:SolSet:NonHomSys2D`.
 :::

 ::::